Setting Up Service-Aware Intake for AI Receptionist

 Frequently asked questions

-Is service-aware intake available for my existing clients, or only for new leads?
+Is service-aware intake available for my existing clients or only for new leads?

-Service-aware intake is currently available only within the Potential new clients & customers (PNC) call playbook.
+Service-aware intake is currently available only within the Potential new clients & customers call playbook.
 It does not apply to existing-client call handling at this time.

 Can each service have its own scheduling link?